A calm forest retreat and two more amazing World Heritage Sites in Northern Portugal are the ingredients in this last chapter from our road trip.

 The national forest may be limited to that walled square kilometre mentioned in the application but the forests and woodlands extend far beyond it.
 We took great joy in deviating from the main motorway and enjoy the climb on lesser roads into the mountains.
 We made a couple of stops to enjoy the view of the lowlands to the west, and the smell of eucalyptus.

 The monks in the Bussaco convent were fond of gardening and forest.
-(They built the wall around their forest to keep local woman away.)
+(They built the wall around their forest to keep local women away.)
 We found a pleasant formal garden next to the old convent building.
 The surrounding forest was splendid; dense, green, a few hidden old buildings and walking paths.
 This is a famous and popular picnic area for visiting Portuguese.